Netflix/dispatch/docs/user-guide/incident-commander.md

 ## Reporting

-Within Dispatch, Incident Commanders \(ICs\) are also participants, and will receive all of the participant messaging as well.
-When resolved as the Incident Commander, you are assigned that role by Dispatch, and your identity is propagated via various messaging.
+Within Dispatch, Incident Commanders \(ICs\) are also participants and will receive all of the participant messaging.
+When resolved as the Incident Commander, you are assigned that Dispatch role, and your identity is propagated.

 All Slack commands are listed below, or you may view _groups_ of commands relating to [People](#people), [Communications](#communications), [Tasks](#tasks), and [Incident Resources & Metadata](#incident-resources-and-metadata).